TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 5. ~~Create and attach relevant and simplistic icons for each element on the navigation system~~
 6. ~~Create a Goals page which displays current goals and allows users to update them~~
 7. Create a Personal Records page which displays all-time steps taken/calories burnt, along with most calories burnt/steps taken in a 24Hour period
-8. Create a Logbook Page where users can view and input their daily notes.
+8. Create a Logbook Page where users can view and input their daily notes and goals.
-9. Add a Date System for the fitness diary entries, printing the current date of each entry.
+9. Add a Date System for the logbook entries, printing the current date on each entry.
 10. ~~Use Accelerometer API to sensibly track steps.~~
 11. ~~Add a live goal progress bar that is synchronised with stepCount~~
-12. Make it so that the Goal Setup page only opens for new users.
 13. Add Historical Step Data to the personal records
 14. Copy essential PWA file structure from 2024SDD-HSC-MAJORPROJECT
 15. ~~Error Messages (Feedback to User)~~